William Kunstler: Collaboration with Ron Kuby (1983–1995)

 From 1983 until Kunstler's death in 1995, Ron Kuby was his partner.
-The two took on controversial civil rights and criminal cases, including cases where they represented Sheikh Omar Abdel-Rahman, head of the Egyptian-based terrorist group Gama'a al-Islamiyah, responsible for the 1993 World Trade Center bombing; Colin Ferguson, the man responsible for the 1993 Long Island Rail Road shooting, who would later reject Kuby and Kunstler's legal counsel and choose to represent himself at trial; Qubilah Shabazz, the daughter of Malcolm X, accused of plotting to murder Louis Farrakhan of the Nation of Islam; Glenn Harris, a New York City public school teacher who absconded with a fifteen-year-old girl for two months; Nico Minardos, a flamboyant actor indicted by Rudy Giuliani for conspiracy to ship arms to Iran; Darrell Cabey, one of the persons shot by Bernard Goetz; and associates of the Gambino crime family.
+The two took on controversial civil-rights and criminal cases, including: El Sayyid Nosair who was charged with assassinating Rabbi Meir Kahane in 1990 in New York City [The jury acquitted Nosair of Kahane's murder but the judge in the case overruled the jury’s decision and sentenced him to 71/3 to 22 years in prison, the maximum allowed]; Sheikh Omar Abdel-Rahman, head of the Egyptian-based terrorist group Gama'a al-Islamiyah, and nine others, including Nosair and Nosair’s cousin Ibrahim A. Elgabrowny, some of which were found responsible for the 1993 World Trade Center bombing; Colin Ferguson, the man responsible for the 1993 Long Island Rail Road shooting, who would later reject Kuby and Kunstler's legal counsel and choose to represent himself at trial; Qubilah Shabazz, the daughter of Malcolm X, accused of plotting to murder Louis Farrakhan of the Nation of Islam; Glenn Harris, a New York City public-school teacher who absconded with a 15-year-old girl for two months; Nico Minardos, a flamboyant actor indicted by Rudy Giuliani for conspiracy to ship arms to Iran; Darrell Cabey, one of the persons shot by Bernard Goetz; and associates of the Gambino crime family.

 Kunstler's defense of the three clerics made him "more visible, more venerated, more vilified than ever".

 During the first Gulf War, they represented dozens of American soldiers who refused to fight and claimed conscientious objector status.
-They also won acquittal for El-Sayyid Nosair, the accused assassin of extreme Zionist leader Meir Kahane, who later admitted to the killing.